scidsg/hushline-docs/src/usage/sending.md

 • Hush Line is running
 http://5450rww63n5yvp5xzojb41rcx63g3pwaig63ezwp×5x75igzh×4w6qyd…onion
 ```

+This information should also be in the confirmation email you received upon successfully setting up your Hush Line.

 Open up Tor Browser and paste your onion address in the address bar.
 Tor is a little slower than regular internet, so it'll take a few seconds before your site loads.